-It’s always easy to fall back into the same old visits to your favorite NJ attractions like the shore and well-known parks, but shaking it up to discover unexpected and off-the-beaten-path strange attractions in New Jersey can be a welcome change.
-From walking through giant modern sculptures to uncovering a Martian landing site to ogling a psychedelic storybook house deep in the woods, there are strange things to do all over the Garden State that the whole family will enjoy.
-Read on for these 8 quirky NJ attractions worth the trip. (featured photo credit: @noaamichael)
+Sure, it’s easy to fall back into the same old visits to your favorite NJ attractions, but why not shake it up with the more offbeat and less known?
+Visiting one of the strange attractions in New Jersey can be a welcome change.
+From walking through giant modern sculptures to uncovering a Martian landing site to ogling a psychedelic storybook house deep in the woods, there are peculiar, odd, and curious attractions all over the Garden State that the whole family will enjoy.
+Read on for these 11 quirky NJ attractions worth the trip. (featured photo credit: @noaamichael)

 Grounds for Sculpture